endless-sky/endless-sky-wiki/wiki/SaveFiles.md

 "travel destination" <planet>
 ```

-The planet to land on after completing hte travel plan.
+The planet to land on after completing the travel plan.

 ```html
 "flagship index" <value#>